Concordia-Building-Inspection-Robot/wheeltec-building-inspection/README.md

 ## Development tips
 You can run the UI on its own by running `roscore` in its own terminal session then run the following:
-- ` rqt --standalone wheeltec-building-inspection-ui`
+- `rqt --standalone wheeltec-building-inspection-ui`

+To run the full UI that communicates with the robot with console output for troubleshooting, you can run the following in root directory of project:
+- `bash UI/ui-startup/run_rqt_gui.sh`

 ### Building and running packages in this repo
 There is a requirements.txt file that lists all the known python requirements for these packages to run.